 Go on a Bad Day

 Not on a bad day for you, of course, but for the dealer.
-If foot traffic is slow or the dealership is trying to hit a sales target, that is your best chance for wheeling and dealing your way to the best price.
+If foot traffic is slow or the dealership is trying to hit a sales target, that is your best chance for wheeling and dealing your way to the best car price.

 The day and time you go to the dealership may also sweeten your chances.
 Try showing up on a Saturday or Sunday evening one hour before closing.
-If the dealership is short on its weekend goal, they will be more likely to go a little lower on the price rather than letting the sale slip away.
+If the car dealer is short on its weekend goal, they will be more likely to go a little lower on the price rather than letting the sale slip away.

 Similarly, the end of the month is another time when they’ll be trying to boost their sales numbers.
-Head in on the 31st to entice them to take your offer — even better if the last day of the month lands on a rainy weekend.
+Head in on the 31st to entice them to take your offer—even better if the last day of the month lands on a rainy weekend.

 Politely Decline Any Extras